idle-meerkat/sdevwiki-fork/ACL-Configuration.md

 * Netfilter [7], for Linux kernel v5.3 and higher, since it uses a common kernel API to do ACL offload configuration.

 ## Create/Add ACL Rules
 Before configuring match rules on switch ports, you must first create the queuing disciplines (qdiscs) to which the flower classifier is attached.
-In order to prepare for the addition of flower rules, either add the `ingress` qdisc or `clsact` qdisc to the port by TC command:
+In order to prepare for the addition of flower rules, either add the `ingress` qdisc, or `clsact` qdisc to the port, using the following TC command:
 `$ sudo tc qdisc add dev DEV-NAME {ingress|clsact}`
 Where `DEV-NAME` is the switchdev interface name, e.g.: sw1p1.